kevinsullivan/phys/src/README.md

+In this directory, we define the various spaces of physical quantities, aka dimensions.
+We currently focus on classical versions of the following:
+- time
+- geometry
+- velocity

 Original concept.
 Review how "on" it was, including where it was off.

 - DSL defines term something like this: (Lit_Geom_Expr "world" 3 si_system ...)